gilgameshjw/hydejack-starter-kit/WORK/README.md

 # Work & Interests

 During my career, I have worked extensively on the topics below, on which I have developed as an expert.
-Working on these topics, unique software solutions have been created or latest existing benchmarks have been reproduced and beaten.
+Working on these particular topics, unique software solutions were created or latest existing benchmarks were reproduced and beaten.

 My past and current work is described with more details under the **Current and Past Work** section of the website.